Table of Contents

 Although there are efforts dedicated to it, emotion recognition is not quite as mainstream as some other applications of Artificial Intelligence.
 But this may soon change.
-While still treated as a niche application, the ability to accurately recognize human emotions has tremendous implications in all aspects of human-AI interaction, and, as we'll see, can even help humans better perform their jobs.
+While still treated as a niche application, the ability to accurately recognize human emotions has tremendous implications in all aspects of human-AI interaction, and, as you'll see, can even help humans better perform their jobs.

 The idea of machines understanding our emotions may seem very foreign since, more often than not, we ourselves struggle understanding how others feel.
 The growing emotional distance between people has recently become more apparent.
 Over the years, numerous technological advances have made us less dependent on our social skills, which in effect hid the degradation of human interaction that has been happening for quite some time.